“But Honey, You Did This To Yourself”

 At the start of my process, I knew that I wanted this to be a project that relied on personal experiences shared by individuals affected by eating disorders directly or indirectly.
 Initially, I proposed filming participants worldwide and including their personal footage and limited narration.
 However, taking on the global perspective proved to be beyond my time and budget limitations.

 While I was in conversation with several potential global participants, in the end, many asked to support the project in ways other than being featured in the film itself.
-This
+This is an understandable setback, given the content of the film and the level of comfort in revealing one’s personal story.

 While certain assumptions remain prevalent for many people, reductive misconceptions leave behind considerations of critical eating disorder characteristics, specifically symptomatic behavior, like the experiences shared by my participants: Jeffrey, Nicole, and Joyce.
 Read on to hear more about their lived experience and participation in my project.